 Because polypropylene has a melting point of 165°C, it will melt instead of burning up in case of a fire.

-Another option is a product called Garage Grip, by Rig Grip.
-The company produces a “carpet-like” containment system for oil rigs and ported that technology for home use.
+Another option is a product called Garage Grip by Rig Grip.
+The company manufactures a “carpet-like” containment system for oil rigs and ported that technology for home use.

 It costs more than a standard indoor carpet but should last much longer because it can handle the abuse in the garage without wearing out.
 Second, it’s designed to be easier to clean up, saving time and cleaning products.